oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 affected in ways other than their normal operation (e.g. of sensors)).
 (Only if there are no machines do we allow the world outside of machines to be dynamic.
-Effectively this means that anything dynamic must be modelled as "part of" some machine which is responsible for controlling it, except possibly when there are no machines left at the end.)
+Effectively this means that anything dynamic must be modelled as "part of" some machine which is responsible for controlling it, except possibly when there are no machines left at the end.
+[This static/dynamic division is for simplicity of other aspects of this explanation, but is not essential in general -- see "more about generality" below.])

 Second, whenever there is more than one machine, we'll consider them all part of one "composite machine"